Aljutor/digi-vyos/README.md

 ## IPv6

 Unfortunatly, for IPv6 it's quite more difficult.
-DIGI has strange configuration and it can break/change sometimes.
+DIGI has a strange configuration and it can break/change sometimes.

 Key moments for now are those: